BabariyaTirth/-AI-powered-Resume-Screening-and-Ranking-System-/README.md

 1. Enter the job description in the provided text area.
 2. Upload one or multiple resumes in PDF format.
 3. Click the **Submit** button to rank resumes based on relevance.
-4. View the ranked list of candidates with similarity scores.
+4. View the ranked list of candidates with similarity scores .